AlThorman/HR-Analysis-Employee-Termination-Prediction/README.md

 • Are there areas of the company where pay is not equitable?

 ## File Description
-HRDataset_v14.csv contains lastest edition HR Dataset by Dr. Dr. Carla Patalano
+HRDataset_v14.csv contains lastest edition HR Dataset by Dr. Carla Patalano

 There is also a notebook available here to showcsae all my work related to my three questions.